This post contains affiliate links.

 Instructions

-- Cut: Decide how you want to cut your tempeh – triangles, cubes, slices, or crumbled with a box grater*.
+- Cut: Decide how to cut your tempeh – triangles, cubes, slices, or crumbled with a box grater*.

-- Steam: Prepare a pot of boiling water with a steamer basket on top.
-Set tempeh inside, cover, and let steam for 10 minutes (this removes a lot of the natural bitter flavor tempeh has).
+- Steam: Prepare a pot of boiling water with a steamer basket.
+Set tempeh inside, cover, and let steam for 10 minutes (this removes a lot of the natural bitter flavor).

 - Marinate: Choose a flavor to marinate your tempeh in (8 tempeh marinade flavors here).
-Let marinate for 30 minutes, or up to 24 hours.
+Let it marinate for 30 minutes up to 24 hours.

 - Cook: Arrange tempeh in a single layer on a parchment-lined baking sheet and bake at 400°F (204°C) for about 15 minutes.